 Information Sources: Administering office and HUD field offices.
-On the Web: www.hud.gov/progdesc/223e-df.cfm
+On the Web: www.hud.gov/offices/hsg/sfh/ins/223e--df.cfm

-Condominium Housing (Section 234(c))
+Mortgage Insurance for Condominium Units (Section 234(c))

-Federal mortgage insurance to finance the construction or rehabilitation of multifamily housing by sponsors who intend to sell individual units and to finance acquisition costs of individual units in proposed or existing condominiums.
+Federal mortgage insurance to finance the purchase of individual housing units in proposed or existing condominiums.

-Nature of Program: HUD insures mortgages made by private lending institutions for the purchase of individual family units in multifamily housing projects under Section 234(c).
-Sponsors may also obtain FHA-insured mortgages to finance the construction or rehabilitation of housing projects that they intend to sell as individual condominium units under Section 234(d).
+Nature of Program: HUD insures mortgages made by private lending institutions for the purchase of an individual family unit in housing projects under Section 234(c).
 A project must contain at least four dwelling units; they may be in detached, semi-detached, row, walk-up, or elevator structures.
 The maximum mortgage amount for a unit mortgage insured under Section 234(c) is the same as the limit for a Section 203(b) mortgage in the same area.